codeforamerica/uswds/views/components/form-card.md

 <!-- INTRO -->

-Form cards enable users to easily progress through complex forms by providing a single-page presentation of important questions and form sections.
+Form cards enable users to easily progress through complex forms by providing a single-page presentation of important questions and form sections. {.usa-prose}

 <!-- DETAILS -->